(the renaissance shawm)

 -Shakespeare, Othello

-End piece of shawm All shawms have several vent holes between the hole for the lowest note and the end of the bell.
+All shawms have several vent holes between the hole for the lowest note and the end of the bell.
 This section of the instrument is very long and contributes to the tone and carrying power of the instrument.
 A large fontanelle protects the key mechanism of the lowest note(s), and the crenellated metal band often found wrapped around the bell not only helps protect the instrument but also helps make the shawm a sturdy weapon for settling disputes among town musicians.

-Musica Antiqua's shawms include a soprano in c1 by Hermann Moeck, two altos in by Moeck, a tenor in c by Moeck, a soprano in c1 by John Hanchet, and an alto in f by Collier.
+Musica Antiqua's shawms include a soprano in c1 by Hermann Moeck, two altos in f by Moeck, a tenor in c by Moeck, a soprano in c1 by John Hanchet, and an alto in f by Collier.

 Additional Resources: